qleverty/File-Encryptor/README.md

 * Select either **Encrypt** or **Decrypt**.
 * Click **Accept** to process the file.

-## Important: the key is hardcoded directly into the program, so I'd only recommend it for trivial tasks (or better, don't use it at all xD).
+### Important: the key is hardcoded directly into the program, so I'd only recommend it for trivial tasks.
+(or better, don't use it at all xD)